Concrete Rose (novel)

-Reception
+Critical reception

-Concrete Rose was a New York Times and IndieBound best seller.
-The book was generally well-received, including starred reviews from Booklist, Kirkus Reviews, School Library Journal, and Shelf Awareness.
+Concrete Rose was generally well-received, including starred reviews from Booklist, Kirkus Reviews, School Library Journal, and Shelf Awareness.

 Time's Cleyvis Natera stated, "Thomas' genius is her ability to craft one man's history in a way that illuminates the forces that brought us to this critical juncture."
 Nic Stone of The Washington Post echoed the sentiment, saying,[O]ne of my favorite things about Angie Thomas is that she's always willing to dig a little deeper, to peel back another layer.
 This is what makes her latest novel, Concrete Rose — her best, in my opinion — a gift.
 It not only eviscerates the 'fast Black girl' stereotype and debunks the myth of the Bailing Black Baby Daddy, it gives us insight into the life of a boy most people wouldn't even attempt to look at beyond the surface.The audiobook, narrated by Dion Graham, also received a positive review from Booklist, which said,Graham is a natural and convincing storyteller.
 Graham's solo narration showcases a keen ability to embody both the innocent and the often-troubled side of Maverick.
-Graham's voice also adapts well to fast-moving scenes, acquainting listeners to the edginess of street life as well as the unrelenting wisdom of a community that continues to grow amid adversity.Kirkus Reviews named Concrete Rose was named one of the best books of 2021.
+Graham's voice also adapts well to fast-moving scenes, acquainting listeners to the edginess of street life as well as the unrelenting wisdom of a community that continues to grow amid adversity.

+Awards and honors

+Concrete Rose was a New York Times and IndieBound bestseller.
+Kirkus Reviews named it one of the best young adult novels of 2021.
+Both the book and audiobook editions are Junior Library Guild selections.